I. Definitions

 Global Equity

-For a Fund Manager that has both U.S. and international equity portfolios, the restrictions and limitations above should apply.
+For a Fund Manager that has both U.S. and international equity portfolios, the restrictions and limitations above shall apply.
 For that manager the U.S. and international equity components on a combined, single global equity fund basis, the restrictions and limitations below apply.
 The Investment Committee reserves the right to select which fund method will be employed if a Fund Manager has U.S., international and global equity funds.

 The Funds and any portion allocated to a Fund Manager must be well diversified across industry sectors, geographical areas and capitalization ranges consistent with the following: